kant0063/Genome-Environment-Association-Workshop/README.md

 # EAA_workshop
 This is a series of scripts to conduct an Environmental Association Analysis
-1) Accessing climate and soil data
+1) Getting acession geolocation information and mapping Mapping accession location
-2) Mapping accessions in a germplasm database
+2) Accessing climate and soil data
 3) Cleaning genomic data
 4) Analysing population structure
 5) Performing the EAA